 Principle 7: Equity and Inclusivity

-We can easily brand governance as rules and regulations without a moral dimensions.
-So, the connection between governance and social and environmental responsibility may not be immediately obvious.
+We can easily brand governance as rules and regulations without a moral dimension.
+So, the connection between governance and social or environmental responsibility may not be immediately obvious.
 Realistically, governance plays a critical role in future business strategy.
-Equity and inclusivity are more than bringing people to the table.
-It is about executives ensuring that decisions consider the wellbeing of involved stakeholders, particularly the most vulnerable groups.
+When executives consider promoting equity and inclusivity both within their organisation and with their product and service, they’ll make decisions that consider the wellbeing of all involved stakeholders.

 Good governance enables organisations to balance the conflicting needs of different stakeholders and interests to achieve the most equitable solution with the most inclusive practices possible.